mircealungu/student-projects/writing_guidelines/Do_Not_Address_the_Reader.md

 ### What to do instead?
-In the above example using "you" is also sign that the text is not specific enough; and that the writer didn't think enough about whom is that prototype for.
+In Example #1 using "you" is also sign that the text is not specific enough; and that the writer didn't think enough about whom is that prototype for.
 Replacing the *you* with the actual role for whom the prototype was designed, would have also made the text more concrete, and thus stronger: